 The food & beverages segment is anticipated to progress at a CAGR of 8.5% during the forecast period, The growth of the F&B is expected to be fueled by rising consumer demand for fortified foods, powdered proteins, and functional beverages.
 The growth is driven by health-conscious trends, urbanization, and the popularity of convenience foods.
 For instance, protein powders alone accounted for $16 billion in 2022, with sports nutrition being a key contributor.
 This segment's importance lies in meeting evolving dietary needs and promoting wellness through innovative food solutions.

 Major key Players in the European citric Acid Market are Pfizer, Inc., Cargill, Inc., Tate & Lyle plc, Danisco A/S, Kenko Corporation, Archer Daniels Midland, Gadot Biochemical, COFCO Biochemical (AnHui) Co., Ltd, RZBC Group Co.
-Ltd, And S.A.
+Ltd, and S.A.
 Citrique Belge N.V

 This research report on the Europe citric acid market has been segmented and sub-segmented based on form, application, and region.